Your ROI depends upon a strong and cohesive team. Bring out the strong points of the individual to serve the mission of the whole.

 There are so many factors to considering whether a program is worth your ROI.
 A list of things to consider as you make that decision.

-Is your mission a statement of who you represent and does your team have the buy in to the mission and vision to support it daily?
+Is your mission statement representative of your beliefs and does your team have the buy in to the mission and vision to support it daily?
 People are your greatest investment; can you afford not to support and train them?

 To reach the goals you seek, the COPE course or low ropes is the proposed tool.
 Below I have included some definitions, goals and purpose as well as history of the Low Ropes/ or Low COPE tool.
 If you choose to expand and include High elements we will proceed to explore local options.